Yutthana00/Million-dollar-note-pad/README.md

 - [email](#email)

 ## Description:
     This app will save your daliy thoughts and schduel so you can get on with your day.
-User can save, admend and delete notes as they plase.
+User can save, admend and delete notes as they please.
 ## Installation:
     You need node, npm require and express packages.